S4lt5/control-rod/README.md

 # Getting Started

+## Authentication

+This app is based on the [T3 App](https://create.t3.gg/) and configured for the data APIs to be protected.

+To get _some_ sort of auth working, check out the `Authentication` section at [T3 First Steps](https://create.t3.gg/en/usage/first-steps)

+Discord authentication is easy to implement and recommended for local development.

 ## Nuclearpond / s3 / athena

 If you are deploying to an instance with [Nuclear Pond's Terraform Module](https://github.com/DevSecOpsDocs/terraform-nuclear-pond) deployed, set the following in your .env: